 - Should I use any of my existing furniture?

 - What quick improvements can I make to my property?

 Why should I select you as my property stylist?

 This is a very simple question.
 Yet, it can reveal a lot.
-There are dozens of Melbourne property stylists.
+There are many Brisbane property stylists.
 From each of their websites, they appear to offer the same service.
 This can make them difficult to differentiate.
 However, there is one thing the sets a great property stylist apart from the rest.
 The ability to consistently add value to client’s properties.
 An excellent property stylist takes pride in this and will answer with confidence.
 Whilst some property stylists tout they offer “the best price” or “latest designer furniture”, you are not after this.
 You are seeking property styling focused on achieving an excellent return on investment.

 What are your qualifications?

 Anyone can style a property, but not everyone should.
 There are many design qualifications applicable to property styling.
 Yet, the most qualified is a property stylist with a university degree in Interior Design.